 The aviation industry is vital for a myriad of business, tourism, social and freight activities that the Australian economy and society rely upon.
 Aircraft noise is an unavoidable consequence of aviation activity.

-Airservices works with partners in the aviation industry to minimise the impacts of aircraft noise.
+Airservices works with partners in the aviation industry to minimise the impacts of aircraft noise on communities around airports.
 Its role involves:

 - providing information about aircraft noise